orlandocaraballo/sei/10-debugging-in-js/10-debugging-in-js.md

 ![Clean](clean.jpg)

-# Debugging and Clean Codez
+# Debugging and Clean Code

 _"It's time to take out the garbage!" (intended to be read like a 90s action hero)_